 Derivatives may be contracted for SPEs to hedge risks, notably currency and interest rate risks.
 It is also possible to enter into credit default swaps or other derivatives with a hedging purpose, on the side of the SPE.
-The most typical hedging instruments are interest rate derivatives.
 Before the financial crisis, it was quite common to have an interest rate swap (IRS) in place for rated deals, in order to hedge the floating or fixed component of interest rates.
 Hedging was not used during the years when securitisations were generally retained deals.
-There is now a renewed and increased use of derivatives, typically in the form of interest rate cap transactions.
+There is now a renewed and increased use of derivatives, now more often in the form of interest rate cap transactions.

-The derivatives are contracted in the ISDA format, and SPEs do not normally place collateral, even though they may be receiving it from the swap counterparty, either from inception or if certain rating triggers are met.
+The derivatives are contracted in the ISDA format, and SPEs do not normally place collateral, even though they may be receiving it from the swap counterparty, usually if certain rating triggers are met.

-The CMVM supervises the use of derivatives in Portugal by SPEs under the Securitisation Law and the European Market Infrastructure Regulation (EMIR).
+The CMVM supervises the use of derivatives in Portugal by SPEs under the Securitisation Law and the European Market Infrastructure Regulation.